Why study in Rome?

 Graffiti is all over the place in Rome: on the metro, on buildings, even (sadly) on some statues and ruins.
 It’s an unfortunate scourge on the city, but (contrary to what Americans often think) a graffiti-covered building is not necessarily an indication that you’re in an unsavory neighborhood.
 Alternatively, it’s par for the course in Rome, even in the most upscale areas.

-You may also notice more trash on the streets than you’d expect.
+You may also notice more trash on the streets than you’d expect while studying abroad in Rome.
 Due to a variety of factors, ranging from issues with the city’s garbage collection company to the seagulls (yes, seagulls) that tear open restaurants’ food-filled garbage bags at night, Rome is unfortunately not as clean as it could be.
 The silver lining is that many citizen activist groups are coming together to clean up their city, and some street artists are turning graffiti into beautiful urban artwork.

 2. For the Love of Dogs